Holicz/macos-reinstall-script/README.md

 - [ ] Install and configure FileZilla with this
 - [ ] Configure Finder sidebar
 - [ ] Fix Safari autofill
+- [ ] HandOff is not on the left side of the Dock.
+Is it a Big Sur problem?